paulinalucer/About-Me/README.md

 # About-Me
 Hi, I'm Paulina!
-Im a UIC computer science student graduating in May of 2027.
-I enjoy working on projects that challenge me and push the boundaries of my knowledge.
-While I am still broadening my knowledge, I am looking to use and grow my skills at a chicago - based company.
+I'm a UIC computer science student graduating in May of 2027.
+I enjoy working on projects that challenge me and expand the extent of my knowledge.
+While I am still broadening my skills, I am looking to use and grow my knowledge at a chicago based company and accomplish goals that align with my passion for technology and innovation.
+I’m particularly interested in software development and data analysis, and I strive to contribute to impactful projects that solve real-world problems.
+I am excited to connect and collaborate with others who share a commitment to growing in the tech space.